How to get involved

 The success of the ACED project depends on input from workplace stakeholders and employees with episodic disabilities, the main audiences for the tools and resources being developed by the project.

 Do you have a co-worker who is working with a chronic health condition and who has shared some of their health and work challenges with you?
+We need your help.

 We are conducting a research study to learn more about sharing personal health information at work, particularly what happens when people share information about their health and work challenges with their co-workers.